College of Law > Academics > Experiential Learning > Legal Clinics > Experiential Learning Eligibility and Registration

 Some clinics accept applications every semester and some clinics accept applications only during the Spring application period.

-The following clinics are accepting applications for the Spring 2025 Semester: the Asylum & Immigration and Advanced Asylum & Immigration Law Clinic, the Civil Litigation & Health Law Clinic, the Criminal Appeals and Advanced Criminal Appeals Clinic, the Croak Community Legal Clinic, and the Technology/Intellectual Property (TIP) Field Clinic.
+The following clinics are accepting applications for the Spring 2025 Semester: the Asylum & Immigration and Advanced Asylum & Immigration Law Clinic and the Criminal Appeals/Advanced Criminal Appeals Clinic.
+At this time, the Croak Community Legal Clinic and the Technology/Intellectual Property (TIP) Field Clinic are accepting applications for their waitlists only.

 Please see the Experiential Learning Application Calendar above for Application Timelines.
 The Priority Application Deadline will be October 28th at noon.
 Applications received after this deadline will be considered only if there are seats still available in the selected clinic(s).